ffledgling/dtella/README.md

 - [ ] Improve multicasing code
 - [ ] Document differences clearly
 - [ ] Expose debugging and configuration options via flags/bot commands
+- [ ] Replace existing readboard with a distributed one (possibly by extending the DC protocol)

 Installing